chiragbharadwaj/site/index.md

 Some of these [projects][research] involve building new tools, languages, compilers, and hardware components for use in approximate computing.

+### Personal projects

+I also have a few projects on [Github][] that are worth checking out.
+Notably:

+  * [Ro][], an imperative language for modern programming that I am writing with [Peter Li][peter].
+Right now, we only have specs and markups done, but we really want to jump right in and get a working lexer and parser using `ocamllex`/`menhir`.

+  * [PokéSnowdown][poke], a winter-themed spin-off of Pokémon Showdown that [Matthew Zang][zang] and I wrote with some other teammates over the course of six weeks for our final project in CS 3110.
+We won the award for the [best final project][hall-fame] of the semester.
+We have since open-sourced this project.

+  * [Cryptography][crypto], which is an in-progress repository containing my solutions to the Cryptopals' [cryptography challenge][pals] (which in turn is based on the Matasano cryptography challenge) in [OCaml][].

+  * This [website][site] itself—it is a work in progress, of course.

+Feel free to ask to contribute to any of these projects by submitting a pull request!

 [cornell-cs]:    http://www.cs.cornell.edu
 [grad]:          http://matt.might.net/articles/phd-school-in-pictures
 [cv]:            {{site.base}}/cv